algolia/pwa-ecom-ui-template/README.md

 ## Getting started

-You can use the UI template in two different ways:
+You can use the PWA Ecom UI Template in two different ways:

 - If you want to start a **new implementation**, see [Installation](#installation).
 - If you **already have an implementation** and want to integrate parts of this UI template, start looking at the [project struture](#structure).